norskeld/sigma/apps/docs/content/combinators/takeUntil.md

 # takeUntil

 `takeUntil` combinator applies source `parser`, collects its output, and stops after `terminator` parser succeeds.
 Returns a tuple of values collected by `parser` and `terminator`.
 Fails if `parser` fails, or with the `terminator`'s error if `parser` succeeds without consuming input.
+A [committed][commit] failure from either of them propagates, and the cursor rewinds to where the combinator started.

 ## Usage